 A drawing of this image is reproduced in Hibben (1975:62-63).
-A photograph of the fresco in newly-found condition appears with this catalog entry on the website.
+A photograph of the fresco in newly-found condition is reprinted here:

 The second personage painted by Jean on vase 2015-06 is reproduced in Hibben’ book and described as a “Highly stylized woman’s figure wearing and elaborate headdress and a necklace with shell pendant holds stylized parrots (1975:53)” On her vase Jean has simplified the headdress and removed the spots that covered the skin of both the original and the Kabotie and Honanie rendition of this image.
 Moreover in both the original kiva mural and the Kabotie/Honanie painting, this figure is truncated at the waist while the image on Jean’s jar is full-length.
 The woman on Jean’s vase is presented with her face in profile, hair gathered at the rear and feathers emerging from the hair at the crown of the head.
 A shell necklace graces the neck, probably with turquoise inlay. .
 A rain sash also encircles this waist.
 Above are two oval images representing cobs of corn.
 Opposite ends of each cob are painted red and white.
 Below the sash is a black kilt with stepped rain clouds and a linear design.
 Emerging from the top finger of each hand are white curvilinear elements and joined to these white elements is a curved brown shape (left hand) and a black curved shape (right hand).
 As we have seen, Hibben interprets these as stylized parrots.
 Fringed moccasins protect her feet.